Niven-Perumal/ST10134934_PROG6221_POE/README.md

 # **Loom video link for demo of application Part One and Two**
 Part One - https://www.loom.com/share/7da5a9104c2c417789fe20a43777944a?sid=ed724ffb-eb1e-4045-8f8c-efefbca1ee87
 Part Two -

+# **Changes made to Part Two based on feedback from Part One**
+Based on feedback, the Part Two recipe console application will include the functionality from Part One with the following additional features/functionalities:
+        - The user can now enter multiple recipes instead of being limited to one.
+        -	The user can enter a name for each recipe.
+        -	When viewing a recipe, the user can optionally display all recipes alphabetically by name.
+        -	The user can search for a recipe to display.
+        -	For each ingredient, the user can enter the calorie amount and food group the ingredient is in:
+        -	The application will automatically calculate and display the total calories of all the ingredients in a recipe.
+        -	The application will notify the user when the total calorie of a recipe is greater than 300.
+Non-functional requirements:
+        -	The application will now use generic collections (Lists) to store the recipes, ingredients, and steps, and no longer use array lists.
+        -	The application will now use a delegate to notify the user when a recipe calorie count exceeds 300.
+        -	The application will now include a unit test for the total calorie calculation.

 # Contribution
 BCA2 student Niven Perumal developed this PROG6221 POE Part One and Two Recipe Application.
 Additionally, code attribution and references from other developers, websites and online sources have been included in the project.